Daily Bread’s Winter 2023 Training Program

-All trainings in Fall 2022 are online unless otherwise specified.
+All trainings in Winter 2023 are online unless otherwise specified.
 Client Centred Service trainings as part of onboarding new agencies will be conducted in person, likely in the program space.

 Will trainings be recorded?
 What platform is used?

-Some trainings will be recorded and available online upon request, specifically some Volunteer Management Cycle and Board Governance Essentials sessions which are held on Zoom.
-Others are interactive and will not be recorded, and will be held on MS Teams.
+Some training courses may be recorded for learning purposes though participants will be alerted.
+Recordings will not be available upon request.
+The Volunteer Management Cycle and Board Governance Essentials sessions are held on Zoom and others will be held on MS Teams.

 Who will conduct trainings?

 Most trainings will be facilitated by Daily Bread Staff except for Volunteer Management Cycle and Board Governance Essentials who will be conducted by Sammy Feilchenfeld of Volunteer Toronto, and Safe Food Handling done by TrainCan.